Oregon has miles of stunning coastline, calling RV enthusiasts for weekend getaways or more lengthy adventures.

 Amenities:

-Umpqua Lighthouse State Park is part of the Oregon Dunes National Recreation Area a mile from Winchester Bay.
-The park features the lighthouse that is still in operation, with campsites sitting on the shore of Lake Marie that doesn’t allow motorized watercraft, so the atmosphere remains serene.
+Umpqua Lighthouse State Park is part of the Oregon Dunes National Recreation Area, a mile from Winchester Bay.
+The park features the lighthouse that is still in operation, with campsites sitting on the shore of Lake Marie that don’t allow motorized watercraft, so the atmosphere remains serene.

 Best things to do: